Holy Family Cristo Rey High School (Birmingham, Alabama)

-Background
+History

-Members in the Holy Cross Province of the Congregation of the Passion founded Holy Family High School in 1943.
+Members in the Holy Cross Province of the Congregation of the Passion founded Holy Family High School in 1943, connected to an older lower school.

 In 2007, with changing demographics in the Ensley area, the need was perceived for a school that would assist those in poverty.
 After contact with the Cristo Rey Network, the first Cristo Rey school in the South was opened.

 Following the Cristo Rey model, the school combines academic study and a corporate work-study program for students from economically challenged families to enable them to graduate from high school prepare for college.
 Every student works five full days per month to fund the majority of his or her education.
 Students work at law firms, banks, hospitals, universities, and other professional Corporate Partners, over 70 in all.

 As of 2018, 100% of HFCR graduates had been accepted into college.
 In 2019, Holy Family moved from its original location in Ensley to the Titusville neighborhood, acquiring the former Center Street Middle School from the Birmingham City Schools.